 How to leverage Honeybadger for exception handling

-Once your application is prepared to throw use exceptions, you'll need to handle them.
+Once your application is prepared to throw useful exceptions, you'll need to handle them.
 Hopefully, you'll be able to catch them in time to try some other approach or let the user know that you're experiencing a problem and offer an alternative solution.

 In these situations, you'll want to get as much information as possible about exceptions that happen when users are interacting with your application.